Zimil-Patel/flutter_questions/README.md

 Open database using openDatabase function provided by sqflite.
 Perform database operations like insert, update, delete, and query using SQL commands within transactions.

+Certainly!
+Here are viva questions and answers for topics related to publishing, exporting apps, and advanced features in Flutter application development:

+### Viva Questions and Answers on Publishing and Exporting App and Advanced Features in Flutter

+#### 1. Publishing Your Application

+**Q1: What are the steps involved in publishing a Flutter application to Google Play Store or Apple App Store?**

+A1: The steps typically include:
+   - **Preparing Your App:** Ensure your app meets platform-specific guidelines and requirements.
+   - **Generating App Bundles or APKs:** Build release versions of your app.
+   - **Creating Developer Accounts:** Register and set up accounts on Google Play Console or App Store Connect.
+   - **Uploading Your App:** Submit your app bundle (Android) or IPA file (iOS) to the respective store.
+   - **App Review Process:** Await review and approval from store moderators.
+   - **App Release:** Once approved, release your app to users.

+#### 2. Working with Location and Maps

+**Q2: How do you integrate location services and maps in a Flutter app?**

+A2: Integration involves:
+   - Using the `geolocator` package for accessing device location.
+   - Using the `google_maps_flutter` package for embedding Google Maps.
+   - Obtaining an API key from Google Cloud Console for map integration.
+   - Implementing markers, polygons, and polylines for interactive maps.

+#### 3. Telephony and SMS in Flutter

+**Q3: How can you use telephony and SMS features in a Flutter app?**

+A3: Telephony and SMS functionalities can be implemented:
+   - Using the `telephony` package for reading device information and managing telephony states.
+   - Using the `sms` package for sending and receiving SMS messages programmatically.

+#### 4. Video and Using Camera

+**Q4: How do you capture video and utilize the device camera in a Flutter app?**

+A4: To capture video and use the camera:
+   - Use the `camera` package to access the device's camera and capture photos or record videos.
+   - Implement functionalities like capturing images, recording videos, and previewing camera feeds in the app.

+#### 5. Advanced Features in Flutter

+**Q5: What are some advanced features that can be implemented in Flutter applications?**

+A5: Advanced features include:
+   - **Push Notifications:** Using packages like `firebase_messaging` for sending and receiving push notifications.
+   - **Authentication:** Implementing user authentication with Firebase Authentication or other authentication providers.
+   - **Offline Data Storage:** Utilizing `sqflite` for local SQLite database storage or `hive` for NoSQL database storage.
+   - **State Management:** Implementing advanced state management patterns like Provider, Bloc, or Riverpod for managing app state efficiently.

+### Conclusion

+These viva questions and answers cover essential topics related to publishing and exporting Flutter applications, as well as integrating advanced features such as location services, maps, telephony, SMS, video capture, and camera usage.
+They provide insights into how these features can be implemented in Flutter apps and are crucial for understanding advanced Flutter development concepts.